aselshall/eds/L/L1/installing_python.md

 ```python
 pip install geemap
 ```
-This library will not work for python version 3.12 and you need to downgrade your version to 3.11
+The following library will not work for python version 3.12 and you need to downgrade your version to 3.11(optional):
-The following are optional libraries:
 ```python
 pip install jupyter-ai
 ```